Sunday, December 9, 2018

 c) What is the significance of the biblical references for an understanding of John’s activities?

-d) Desert, way, paths, valley, mountain, hill, winding ways, rough roads: what is the significance of these images to better understand Jesus’ activities?
+d) Desert, way, paths, valley, mountain, hill, winding ways, rough roads: what is the significance of these images to understand better Jesus’ activities?

 e) What is this text’s message for us today?